Alkimos, Western Australia: History

 Alkimos is named after the shipwreck of the Greek freighter Alkimos that ran aground on the coast nearby in 1963.
 The wreck lies approximately 410 metres off shore.

 The State Government has planned to develop the Alkimos and Eglinton region to be a satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme (May 2006).
 LandCorp estimates that 55,000 people would live in the area once it is complete, and that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities".
 The Environmental Protection Authority, however, raised concerns in November 2005 about the amendment, saying that it "would, in part, be inconsistent with the conservation and protection of significant environmental and geoheritage values in the area", and recommended that the amount of reserves be greatly increased.
 On 5 November 2008, the WA State Government announced it was actively seeking a development partner for the project.

 Demographics

 Alkimos has a population of 10,203 according to the Australian Bureau of Statistics (ABS) 2021 census.
 The suburb was not enumerated in the 2011 census.

 Amenities and facilities

 Amongst others there is an IGA supermarket in Alkimos Beach and a Coles supermarket in Alkimos Trinity estate.
-Eglinton Rocks and the Alkimos wreck can be viewed from the coastline, where almost untouched beaches are accessible by sandtrack which can be reached from the Marmion Avenue stretch.
+Eglinton Rocks and the Alkimos wreck can be viewed from the coastline, where beaches are accessible by sandtrack which can be reached from the Marmion Avenue stretch.